Master of Social Work Programs in Texas

 Texas social workers make a difference at child welfare agencies, schools, and healthcare agencies across the Lone Star State.
 An accredited master's degree in social work can help you launch your social work career and join their ranks.

-With 18 accredited MSW programs in Texas, how can you find the right fit?
+But with 18 accredited MSW programs in Texas — accredited by the Council on Social Work Education (CSWE) — how can you find the right fit?
 First, consider your interests, budget, and career goals.
 Then, check out our research on the best MSW programs in Texas to learn more about programs.
 Finally, apply to programs and compare financial aid packages.

 After earning your MSW degree, you'll meet the education requirement for three social work licenses in Texas.